Child Safety Policy (MPF1337)

 c) presenting children in a dignified and respectful manner.

-5.21.
-Any members of the University community and the University’s controlled entities who photographs, records the voice and/or image of children, or uses photographs and/or recordings of children’s image or voice, for study or work-related purposes must:
+5.28.
+Any member of the University community and the University’s controlled entities who photographs, records the voice and/or image of children, or uses photographs and/or recordings of children’s image or voice, for study or work-related purposes must:

-e) ensure that the content and purpose of the photographs, film and recorded or video material are appropriate in accordance with section 5.20 and align with any notice or consent relied upon in collecting information; and
+b) ensure that the content and purpose of the photographs, film and recorded or video material are appropriate in accordance with section 5.27 and align with any notice or consent relied upon in collecting information; and

-f) act in accordance with all relevant processes, guidelines and operating rules, including (where applicable) the University’s social media guidelines, and the Information Security Policy ( MPF1270 ), and Provision and Acceptable Use of IT Policy ( MPF1314 ).
+c) act in accordance with all relevant processes, guidelines and operating rules, including (where applicable) the University’s social media guidelines, and the Information Security Policy (MPF1270), and Provision and Acceptable Use of IT Policy (MPF1314).

 International students